Best Beaches in Curaçao & What to Do at Each

 For a truly remarkable beach day, head to Playa Kenepa, which makes up two of the most popular beaches in Curaçao, Grandi (Grote Knip) and Chiki (Klein Knip).

 Grote Knip is consistently ranked among the best beaches in the world for its natural beauty; it’s the kind of place you have to see to believe.
 At half the size of Grote Knip, Klein Knip is a smaller, quieter and more intimate beach, so you can relax in peace.
 In addition, there’s a coral reef near the beach that’s perfect for snorkeling.
+Park yourself underneath a thatched tiki hut on the sand or enjoy swimming, snorkeling and floating in the crystal-clear sparkling water of this cozy cove beach.

 playa-kalki-curacao